gogins/csound-extended/README.md

 Michael Gogins

-This repository contains various extensions to Csound that have been moved out of the core Csound Git repository at xxx.
+This repository contains various extensions to Csound that have been moved out of the core Csound Git repository at https://github.com/csound/csound.
 These extensions include:

 1. CsoundAC, an algorithmic composition library designed to be used with Csound, with C++, Python, Java, and Lua interfaces.